isomerpages/moe-montfortsec/_montfort-community/Our Montfort Story/Logo and Song.md

 See!
 Her banner in the breeze,
 Freely flutters high and smart!
 Feel in you a surging pride,
-When your Mater’s colours ride.
+When your Mater’s colours ride.</p>